jdx/mise/README.md

 my_custom_node = '18'
 ```

 `.rtx.toml` is currently experimental and may change in minor versions of rtx.
+It does not
+require setting `experimental = true` in the global config in part because this config can
+itself contain the setting for `experimental`.

 ### Environment variables